ckjellson/tt_tracker/README.md

 ## Demo

 Uncomment a desired function furthest down in demo.py and run the script.
-This will create a "analyzer"-object.
+This will create an "analyzer"-object.
 The following functions applied to this object are currently supported:

 ### visualize_3d_strokes()